chef/knife-ec2/README.md

 knife[:aws_session_token] = "Your AWS Session Token"
 ```

-Note: If your `knife.rb` file will be checked into a source control management system, or is otherwise accessible by others, you may want to use one of the other configuration methods to avoid exposing your credentials.
+Note: If your `knife.rb` or `config.rb` files will be checked into a source control management system, or are otherwise accessible by others, you may want to use one of the other configuration methods to avoid exposing your credentials.

 ### Environmental Variables